varungraj/6bit-rate-limiter-verilog/README.md

 Compilation and Simulation:
-Compile the design and testbench using Xrun | cmd - xrun -sv -access +rwc ratelimiter.v ratelimiter_tb.sv
+Compile the design and testbench using Xrun | cmd is xrun -sv -access +rwc ratelimiter.v ratelimiter_tb.sv

 Run the simulation:
-simvision wave.shm
+cmd is simvision wave.shm

 This generates a waveform database (wave.shm) and opens SimVision.